History of Bangladesh: Formal Declaration of Independence

 In the early hours of 26 March 1971, a military crackdown by the Pakistan army began.
-The Bangabandhu Sheikh Mujibur Rahman was arrested and the political leaders dispersed, mostly fleeing to neighbouring India where they organised a provisional government.
-Before being arrested by the Pakistani Army, Sheikh Mujibur Rahman passed a hand written note which contained the Bangladeshi Declaration of Independence.
+Bangabandhu Sheikh Mujibur Rahman was arrested and the political leaders dispersed, mostly fleeing to neighbouring India where they organised a provisional government.
+Before being arrested by the Pakistani Army, Sheikh Mujibur Rahman passed a hand written note which contained the Bangladesh's Declaration of Independence.
 This note was widely circulated and transmitted by the then East Pakistan Rifles' wireless transmitter.
 The world press reports from late March 1971 also made sure that Bangladesh's declaration of independence by Bangabandhu was widely reported throughout the world.
 Bengali Army officer Major Ziaur Rahman captured the Kalurghat Radio Station in Chittagong and read the declaration of independence of Bangladesh during the evening hours on 27 March.

 This is Swadhin Bangla Betar Kendra.
 I, Major Ziaur Rahman, at the direction of Bangobondhu Mujibur Rahman, hereby declare that the Independent People's Republic of Bangladesh has been established.
 At his direction, I have taken command as the temporary Head of the Republic.
 In the name of Sheikh Mujibur Rahman, I call upon all Bengalees to rise against the attack by the West Pakistani Army.
 We shall fight to the last to free our motherland.
 Victory is, by the Grace of Allah, ours.
 Joy Bangla.

 The Provisional Government of the People's Republic of Bangladesh was formed on 10 April in Meherpur (later renamed as Mujibnagar, a town adjacent to the Indian border).
 Sheikh Mujibur Rahman was announced to be the Head of the State.
 Tajuddin Ahmed became the Prime Minister, Syed Nazrul Islam became the acting president and Khondaker Mostaq Ahmed the Foreign Minister.
 There the war plan was sketched out with Bangladesh armed forces established and named "Muktifoujo".
 Later these forces were named "Muktibahini" (freedom fighters).
 M. A. G. Osmani was appointed as the Chief of the Armed Forces.

-For military purposes, Bangladesh was divided into 11 sectors under 11 sector commanders.
-In addition to these sectors, later in the war, three special forces were formed: Z Force, S Force and K Force.
-These three forces' names were derived from the initial letters of the commander's name.
 The training and most of the arms and ammunitions were arranged by the Meherpur government which was supported by India.
 As fighting grew between the Pakistan Army and the Bengali Mukti Bahini, an estimated ten million Bengalis, mainly Hindus, sought refuge in the Indian states of Assam, Tripura and West Bengal.

 The freedom fighters were not able to beat the military.
 The Pakistani military created civilian and paramilitary groups to neutralise the freedom fighters.
 They recruited Biharis and Bengalis who did not support the separation of East Pakistan.